-Press the Selection (C) key and hold it down.
-The REC, •)), and III indicators light in turn for 3 seconds each.

-- Release the Selection \bigcirc key while the desired function is lit. - If you release it while the REC indicator is lit, recording starts or stops. - If you release it while the ^{} indicator is lit, the Bluetooth link is activated or deactivated. - If you release it while the •)) indicator is lit (PEL 104 only), Wi-Fi is enabled or disabled. - If you release it while the IIII indicator is lit (PEL 104 only), 3G-UMTS/GPRS is enabled or disabled.
+- Press the Selection key and hold it down.
+The REC and •)) indicators light in turn for 3 seconds each. - - If you release it while the REC indicator is lit, recording starts or stops. - If you release it while the •)) indicator is lit, Wi-Fi is enabled or disabled. - i